saucelabs/sauce_bindings/docs/OVERVIEW.md

 -   Ruby
 -   C#

+## What You'll Need

+- Significant experience in one of the supported languages as a software developer or SDET
+- Solid understanding of test automation
+- Strong familiarity with their framework.

 ## Help

 Sauce Bindings are written and maintained by [Sauce Labs Experts](https://saucelabs.com/our-experts)

 We're here for you if you [have questions](mailto:techserv@saucelabs.com).